KyleAsaff/RailsMicroblog/README.md

 A live demo of this project can be viewed at http://tweetr.kylesbox.com.

 # Features
-- Fully functioning account with email confirmations
+- Fully functioning account with email confirmations.
-- Ability to follow/unfollow users
+- Ability to follow/unfollow users.
-- Ability to micropost with text and images
+- Ability to micropost with text and images.
-- Functioning news feed
+- Functioning news feed.
-- Admin privileges
+- Admin privileges.